aokennard/rat-b-gone/README.md

 This uses Metamod/SourceMod, a SourcePawn plugin, and Python 3.
 It was designed and tested on Ubuntu 16.04.

 ### Python 3
-This uses Python's BeautifulSoup and lxml module, the other libraries are standard.
+This uses Python 3's BeautifulSoup and lxml module, the other libraries are standard.
 Install with:
 `pip install -r requirements.txt` or `pip3 install -r requirements.txt` if using both versions of pip.
+The plugin expects `python3` in your PATH.

 ### SourcePawn